zeek/zeek-docs/doc/scripts/base/frameworks/intel/main.zeek.rst

    added with a priority of 5.

-   :info: The Info record that will be logged.
+   :param info: The Info record that will be logged.

-   :s: Information about the data seen.
+   :param s: Information about the data seen.

-   :items: The intel items that match the seen data.
+   :param items: The intel items that match the seen data.

    In case the hook execution is terminated using break, the match will not be logged.